Champion Homes

-Champion Homes, or Champion Home Builders, is a mobile and modular home manufacturing company that operates as a subsidiary of the Skyline Champion Corporation.
+Champion Homes, Inc., is a mobile and modular home manufacturing company.
 It is one of the largest modular homebuilders in North America.
 The company also provides factory-built housing to the United States and western Canada.
-Champion homes has been a publicly held company for over 40 years, with shares listed on the New York Stock Exchange from 1995 to 2010.

 Products

-Champion Homes, a division of Champion Enterprise Holdings LLC, is primarily a manufacturer of mobile and modular homes, but they have also built travel trailers, RVs, campers, and commercial buses.
+Champion Homes is primarily a manufacturer of mobile and modular homes, but they have also built travel trailers, RVs, campers, and commercial buses.
 Furthermore, Champion Homes has built modular homes for government applications.
 Champion Homes has acquired many brand names, including Caledonian Building Systems, Carolina Building Solutions, Commander, Dutch, Fortune, Highland Manufacturing, Homes of Merit, Moduline, New Era, New Image, North American, Redman, Silvercrest, SRI, Summit Crest and Titan.

-As of 2007 Champion Home Builders built over 1,000 homes a month, up from about 10 a month during their first year..
-As of 2019 Champion Homes had built over 1,700,000 of factory-built homes, modular and park model homes across North America.
+As of 2025 Champion Homes had sold over 3,000,000 of factory-built homes, modular and park model homes.

 History

 Champion Homes was founded in 1953 as a single manufacturing facility in the small town of Dryden in rural Michigan by Walter W. Clark and Henry E. George.